 Ms. Hendrickson graduated cum laude from Quinnipiac University with a Bachelor of Arts degree in Communications.
 Her major was Film, Video and Interactive Media with a minor in Sociology.
 She is currently completing a Master of Arts degree in Early Childhood Education from Hunter College.

 Ms. Hendrickson was drawn to BASIS Independent Manhattan for its impressive curriculum and the talented and welcoming staff.
-She is proud to be part of a program that helps create curious and independent learners while supporting both academic and emotional growth.
+She is proud to be part of a program that helps create curious and independent learners while supporting both academic and social-emotional growth.

 When outside of school, Ms. Hendrickson enjoys going to the movies, trying new restaurants, traveling to new countries and spending time with her family by the ocean.